davarntrades/Canonical-formalisation-/README.md

 The choice of `∼` determines the resolution of identity.
 Homeomorphism preserves the broadest structural features.
 Diffeomorphism preserves finer geometry.
 Homotopy equivalence allows more deformation while still maintaining essential shape.

+**In applications, the equivalence relation `∼` is chosen according to the structural invariants relevant to the system domain.** There is no single canonical choice — the resolution of identity is domain-dependent, just as the choice of metric is domain-dependent in geometry.
+What is canonical is the form: identity is an equivalence class of reachable structure.
+The equivalence relation is the tuneable parameter.

 In all cases, the principle is the same: **identity is the invariant structure of the reachable future, not the current coordinate**.

 ### Geometric Identity Manifold